 Benedictine partners with international universities.
 Benedictine's International M.B.A.
 Program prepares students to enter today's dynamic global workplace with the assurance of superior personal and intellectual development, along with the important understanding of today's multicultural environment.
 Students complete 64 quarter credit hours in 13 core M.B.A. courses, plus three courses focusing on international business.
 Those students interested in a truly international experience have the opportunity to take their concentration courses at Copenhagen Business School (CBS), an exchange partner institution of Benedictine University.
 Summer sessions at partner institutions offer coursework in an accelerated 12 to 21 day format.

-The Asian M.B.A. program is run in partnership with two universities in Shenyang: Shenyang University of Technology and Shenyang Jianzhu University (formerly Shenyang Architectural and Civil Engineering University).
-The M.B.A. program is also being offered in partnership with Vietnam National University (VNU) in Hanoi and at Dong A University in Da Nang.
+The Asian M.B.A. program is run in partnership with Shenyang University of Technology.
+The M.B.A. program is also being offered in partnership with University of Economics and Business and at Dong A University in Da Nang.
+The M.S.
+MIS program is offered at Shenyang Jianzhu University (SJZU).
 The Higher Learning Commission approved Benedictine University to offer M.B.A. and Master of Science (M.S.) in Management Information Systems programs throughout China and Vietnam.

 Dual Degree M.B.A.
+Programs:

-Programs: Benedictine University offers the following three dual M.B.A. degrees: M.B.A./M.S. in Management and Organizational Behavior, M.B.A./Master of Public Health, and M.B.A./M.S. in Nursing.
+Benedictine University offers the following three dual M.B.A. degrees: M.B.A./M.S. in Management and Organizational Behavior, M.B.A./Master of Public Health, and M.B.A./M.S. in Nursing.
 Dual degree programs prepare students to take leadership roles and pursue a myriad of career opportunities.
 Dual degree programs generally require 96 quarter credit hours and may be completed in as little as 36 months.
 Application and admission is required to each graduate program, and students must fulfill all requirements for each program in the selected dual degree.
 Students admitted to a graduate business administration program may apply to a dual degree program at any time during their initial degree program or up to five years after completion of the initial degree program.
 Approval of both program directors and the Department of Graduate Business Administration chair is required.
 Should a returning Benedictine student exceed the five-year time limit required to apply to a dual degree program, the student may petition the department chair to consider their prior academic performance and professional development in order to be considered for the dual degree program.